What to Do if Builders Do a Bad Job

 1. Check your contract

-The first thing you should do is to check your contract and verify what points were violated specifically.
+The first thing you should do is check your contract and verify which points were specifically violated.
 This is why it’s important to have a solid, well-defined contract that outlines your expectations as clearly as possible.
 If there is any room for different interpretations, this could lead to trouble if you are not satisfied with the work.

 2. Collect evidence